LucasAmos/lucasamos.dev-next/posts/gatsby.md

 ---
-title: 'Why I rewrote my website using Gatsby and why you should too'
+title: "Why I rewrote my website using Gatsby and why you should too"
-subtitle: 'Blazing fast load times, built on react and with image optimization as standard'
+subtitle: "Blazing fast load times, built on react and with image optimization as standard"
-date: '2020-05-05'
+date: "2020-05-05"
 previewImage: images/terraform.png
 ---